 Debt Collection

 Debt collection complaints are prevalent at the state and national level, and range from harassment and wrongful threats of criminal charges to persistent efforts to collect debts not owed by the consumer.
 Many Texans are impacted by debt collection issues.
-According to the Urban Institute, more than 37 percent of Texans with credit files had non-mortgage debt in debt collection in 2022.
-And in 2021, nearly 385,000 cases were filed in Texas courts to collect some form of debt.
-Texas Appleseed is focused on curbing unfair practices in the debt collection process and working to ensure Texans know their rights under federal and state law.
+According to the Urban Institute, 33 percent of Texans with credit files had non-mortgage debt in debt collection in 2025.
+And in fiscal year 2025, over 450,000 cases were filed in Texas courts to collect some form of debt.
+Texas Appleseed is focused on curbing unfair practices in the debt collection process and modernizing state wage protection laws, so that Texans can repay old debts without being thrown into renewed financial hardship.
+We are also working to ensure Texans know their rights under federal and state debt collection laws.

 Key Statistics